Mercerenies/a-turtles-troll/README.md

 * Removed a particularly obnoxious cookie effect.
 * Fixed bug with trivia if a player logs out during a question.
 * Improved some debugging capabilities.
+* Debug commands are now in the `/turtle dbg` namespace.

 ### Version 1.22